 Why does it matter?

-Prenatal visits allow general paediatricians to establish a supportive and trusting relationship with both parents, gather basic information from expectant parents, offer information and advice regarding the infant and may identify psychosocial risks early and high-risk conditions that may require special care.
+Prenatal visits allow general paediatricians to establish a supportive and trusting relationship with parents, gather basic information from them, offer information and advice regarding the infant and they may identify psychosocial risks early that require special care.

 The bottom line

-General paediatrics is a big field in America and the model differs from Australia and the UK.
-The policy does, however, provide useful tips for engaging with parents-to-be or new parents and it also helps highlight the importance of prenatal paediatric review for high-risk pregnancies so that postpartum family care is optimized.
+General paediatrics is a big field in America, and the model differs from Australia and the UK.
+This policy does, however, provide useful tips for engaging with parents-to-be or new parents.
+It also helps highlight the importance of prenatal, paediatric review for high-risk pregnancies so that postpartum family care is optimized.

 Reviewed by: Rachel Wong